American/Japanese Souvenir Books

 CRASH AND BURN

 While watching all those British and German fighters and bombers exploding and diving into the sea or ground during Battle of Britain, many of us probably flashed on another bummer entitled The Blue Max and wished we hadn’t been quite so hard on it.
 Or the Richard Burton-Clint Eastwood Where Eagles Dare, which, compared to either, looks damn near deluxe in its Germanic cloudiness and snow.
-Directed by Guy Hamilton, Battle of Britain is an all-star snoozefest—with Harry Andrews, Michael Caine, Edward Fox, Trevor Howard, Curt Jurgens, Ian McShane, Kenneth More, Laurence Olivier, Christopher Plummer, Michael Redgrave, Ralph Richardson, Robert Shaw and Susannah York—without a single moment of dramatic believability, despite being based on fact.
-Reportedly the amount of planes gathered for use in the movie would constitute the 11th largest airforce in the world, but its size doesn’t negate the sentiment that the fleet fails to crash and burn fast enough.
-England’s top moneymaker for 1970—by compulsory attendance?
-Very poor box office in America.
+Directed by Guy Hamilton, Battle of Britain is an all-star snoozefest—with Harry Andrews, Michael Caine, Edward Fox, Trevor Howard, Curt Jurgens, Ian McShane, Kenneth More, Laurence Olivier, Christopher Plummer, Michael Redgrave, Ralph Richardson, Robert Shaw, Susannah York and a shitload of others—without a single moment of dramatic believability, despite being based on fact.
+Reportedly the amount of planes gathered for use in the movie would constitute the 11th largest airforce in the world, but its size doesn’t negate the sentiment that the fleets fail to crash and burn fast enough.
+Much of the $12 million dollar budget was used for “the acquisition, restoration, modification, maintenance, and operation of the vintage aircraft.”
+Apparently the movie lost $10 million due to poor reception in international markets, including America.
+Expectedly became England’s top moneymaker for 1970—by compulsory attendance?
 Various DVD versions differ in credits and musical score; some lack translation of Kraut speak.
 In Panavision, with 70mm blowup.
-(Opened in Chicago early November, 1969, theatre and format unknown.)
+(Opened nonroadshow in Chicago early November, 1969, at four suburban theatres.)

 ROLLOVER IMAGE